 How the old graphic standards are making a comeback

 Known as Graphic Standards, the publishers have decided to reprint (for collectors and design geeks like us at Dreamkatcha) the design manuals of key US government departments.
-Lately, they have began a Kickstarter scheme to fund the publication of the Environmental Protection Agency design manual.
+Lately, they have began a new business Kickstarter scheme to fund the publication of the Environmental Protection Agency design manual.
 At this time of writing, they have raised $134,694 (£103,938.58) with 18 days to go to reach their $150,000 target.
 The project has at this moment 1,569 backers.

 Graphic Standards also have for sale reprints of the New York Subway design manual from 1970.
 In hardback bound form, this will set you back $54.95 (or £42.41, with shipping costs and taxes for purchasers outside the USA).
 The American Bicentennial Standards Manual is yours for $45.00 (or equivalent plus P&P on these shores), whereas the design manual for NASA is a wallet-busting $79.00.

 It is clear why the 1970s graphic standards are winning over designers and typography geeks.
 Firstly, there is some nostalgia to the older designs.
 Secondly, there were – and remain – accessible to this day.
 Which is why The Cooperative have revived the clover leaf logo.
 This is why, apart from subtle changes, the NatWest logo is the same as it was nearly fifty years ago.
 Thirdly, many of the 1970s designs – especially the use of sans-serif typefaces – not only look the part in 2017.
 They transfer well to digital media forms.